syncliteio/SyncLite/README.md

 ## Staging Storage Setup

-Configure `local-data-stage-directory` in `synclite_logger.conf` for local/NFS staging.
+Configure `local-data-stage-directory` in `synclite.conf` for local/NFS staging.
 For remote staging (SFTP, S3, MinIO, Kafka, OneDrive, Google Drive) configure the appropriate properties and use the matching Docker helper scripts in `bin/stage/`.

 Docker staging helpers: